mathis-r/ze_rook/README.md

 A python chess engine strongly inspired by [Sunfish](https://github.com/thomasahle/sunfish) You can play against it [here](https://lichess.org/@/ZE_ROOK), or import the engine in a [UCI](http://wbec-ridderkerk.nl/html/UCIProtocol.html) GUI such as [PyChess](pychess.org).

+I made the [board representation](https://www.chessprogramming.org/Board_Representation) my self, only to see that it was slow.
+So this engine uses the board representation of [Sunfish](https://github.com/thomasahle/sunfish), and the [UCI](http://wbec-ridderkerk.nl/html/UCIProtocol.html) implementation is mostly the same.
+The search algorithm is not the same as Sunfish's though.

 I made this engine because I wanted to know how they work, if you want to do the same, here are a few resources I used :
 - [Sunfish](https://github.com/thomasahle/sunfish), a chess engine written in Python by Thomas Dybdahl Ahle
 - [Carnatus](https://github.com/zserge/carnatus), a sunfish port in Go, by Serge Zaitsev.
 He gives a nice explaination of how it works in his [blog post](https://zserge.com/posts/carnatus)
 - [The Chess Programming Wiki](https://www.chessprogramming.org/Main_Page), where basically every concept is explained

 ## Features
+- 10x12 board, to stop pieces from going out of the board : they go on the padding instead
 - Uses the [AlphaBeta](https://www.chessprogramming.org/Alpha-Beta#Negamax_Framework) algorithm, in a negamax framework
 - Evaluate a position with [pieces value](https://www.chessprogramming.org/Material), and a [Piece Square Table](https://www.chessprogramming.org/Piece-Square_Tables)
 - Written in Python